Missing Red Supergiants and Carbon Burning: Conclusions

 \item The central Carbon burning transition mass is sensitive to number of key uncertain input physics of massive stellar evolution.
 We demonstrate its sensitivity to the rate of the reaction $^{12}$C$(\alpha,\gamma)^{16}$O, the efficiency of overshoot mixing, and argue that it must also be sensitive to stellar rotation, mass loss, and other key reaction rates and convective physics uncertainties.

 \item Recently published massive stellar evolution models from various groups and codes exhibit wide ranging initial masses corresponding to the Carbon burning transition.
 Some are as low as $\sim14$ \Msun, while others are as high as $\sim26$ \Msun.
-We suggest stellar modelers consider tuning their model uncertainties so that the central Carbon burning transition takes place roughly within or near the range inferred from direct imaging studies, 16 -- 20 \Msun.
+We suggest stellar modelers consider tuning their model uncertainties so that the central Carbon burning transition takes place roughly within or near the range inferred from direct imaging studies, 16 -- 20 \Msun, or roughly $5.07<\log L/\Lsun<5.26$.

 \item There are potential caveats from both observational and theoretical sides.
-The direct imaging measurements could be biased, and the models are yet to be extensively tested by other codes and methods.
+The direct imaging measurements could be biased, the RSG problem is still based on a small number of measurements, and the models are yet to be extensively tested by other codes and methods.
 However, the models discussed in this study predict an ``island'' of explosion near $\sim23$ \Msun, just above the observed mass limit.
 The existence of this feature could be tested through a larger sample of direct imaging measurements in the next decade.

 \end{itemize}